‘This Is Us’ Fall Finale Spoiler Teases Closure For Fans, Cliffhanger Until Show Return

 NBC has not officially announced when This Is Us will return from its fall hiatus.
 The series is likely to return sometime in January if NBC follows the pattern of the show’s previous two seasons.

-The This Is Us fall finale, will air on Tuesday, Nov.
+The This Is Us fall finale will air on Tuesday, Nov.
 27 at 9 p.m.
 EST on NBC.